HOW IT ENDS

 On the last day on Earth, one woman goes on a journey through LA to make it to her last party before the world ends, running into an eclectic cast of characters along the way.

+There are excellent samsung water filters & icemakers available, but have your ever thought about filtering people?!
 After watching How It Ends, I feel a physical yearning to create a list of people that I would talk to if I had one day left to live.
 The entire structure of How It Ends revolves around Liza making peace with or confronting people in her life.
 Every encounter is unique.
 Some crazy, some touching, some heartbreaking, but all accompanied by the physical manifestation of her younger self.
 Who wouldn’t love to be forced to deal with your past… or not.
 What would you want/need to do on your last day?

 Cailee Spaeny as younger Liza is fantastic.
 She’s grounded, relatable, and a total natural.
 Her character is crafted in the spirit of the unspoiled young mind but carries the weight of adult curated anxieties, fear, and regret.
 She’s a star.
 Zoe Lister-Jones is one of my favorite people, generally speaking.
 After Band Aid, I started following her on social media.
 I vibe with her humor, aesthetic, writing, singing, and overall attitude of goodness.
 Her comic timing is everything.
 There’s just something about her that puts you at ease and yet continually keeps you on your toes.
 She can do no wrong.